nuovodw/My100DaysOfCode/README.md

 ### Day 9: January 4, 2021

 **:white_check_mark:Today's Progress**
-1. Continued working on the Guess My Number game.
+1. Continued working on the Guess the Number game.
     1. Implemented the game logic
         1. define the secret number
         1. compare secret number to the user input